Advertiser Disclosure

 Shuttles

-• Inter-city shuttles: Private- and shared-ride shuttles are available to communities outside Las Vegas.
+• Intercity shuttles: Private and shared shuttles are available to communities outside Las Vegas.
 The airport recommends these third-party providers.

-• Group shuttles: Shared-ride shuttles are available to book on arrival from outside doors 7 to 13 at Terminal 1 baggage claim or from Level 0 at Terminal 3.
+• Group shuttles: Shared shuttles are available to book on arrival from outside doors 7 to 13 at Terminal 1 baggage claim or from level 0 at Terminal 3.
 Services stop at multiple locations for passengers going in the same direction and are an affordable alternative to a taxi.

 Taxi

-Taxis are available outside exits 1-4 of baggage claim at Terminal 1 and on Level 0 at Terminal 3.
-Prices to the Las Vegas Strip range from $18 to $30, depending on which hotel you’re going to.
+Taxis are available outside exits 1 to 4 of baggage claim at Terminal 1 and level 0 at Terminal 3.
+Depending on which hotel you’re going to, fares to the Las Vegas Strip range from $25 to $35.

-Uber and Lyft are permitted to pick up and drop off passengers from LAS.
-Drivers can pick up passengers from Level 2 of the Terminal 1 parking garage and the valet level of Terminal 3 parking.
+Uber and Lyft can pick up and drop off passengers from LAS.
+Drivers can pick up passengers from level 2 of the Terminal 1 parking garage and the valet level of Terminal 3 parking.

 Directions by Car